hgomez/blog.hgomez.net/content/post/20240703-Obsidian-Hugo/index.md

 Obsidian create a titlte.md file, so your title will be **index** and you enter the blog metadata contents as expected by Hugo

 ![index](obsidian-2.png)
-That's all, your document have the structure expected by Hugo.
+That's it!
+Your document now has the structure expected by Hugo.
+You can edit your file and, when finished, copy it to your Hugo directory.

-You can edit your file and when done, copy it to your Hugo directory.
+For example:

-For example :
+- Obsidian blog content is hosted under `$HOME/Documents/Perso/Blog/blog.hgomez.net`

-* Obsidian blog contents is hosted under `$HOME/Documents/Perso/Blog/blog.hgomez.net`
+- Hugo blog is hosted under `$HOME/Documents/Perso/blog.hgomez.net`

-* Hugo blog is hosted under `$HOME/Documents/Perso/blog.hgomez.net`
+In this case, you only need to copy your Obsidian blog content folder to the `content/post` directory in Hugo.

-I only have to copy Obsidian blog contents under `content/post` directory in Hugo
+Here's the command:

 ```
 cp -rf ~/Documents/Perso/obsidian-hgomez/Blog/blog.hgomez.net/* \
        ~/Documents/Perso/blog.hgomez.net/content/post/
 ```

-With this structure, you have a working copy of your blog in Obsidian with Hugo hosting elsewhere, your Obsidian and Hugo are totaly separated and can have their own lifecycle.
+With this structure, you have a working copy of your blog in Obsidian, while Hugo handles hosting elsewhere.
+This keeps your Obsidian and Hugo environments completely separate and allows them to have independent lifecycles.
 ### Side notes

 * Obsidian craft images links this way :